pvenancio/gifmachine/README.md

 * AWS Fargate was chosen over other solutions (non-AWS managed ones) due to it's high reliability and availability (since it's a managed service);
 * An EC2 Instance was used for hosting the PostgreSQL and the NAT gateway in this setup due to its quick launch time.
 For a 'real' production environment AWS RDS and AWS NAT Gateway managed services are recommended;
 * Currently AWS ECS Fargate dos not have an easy way to share its underlining infrastructure metrics (the way AWS suggests involves AWS Cloudwatch Logs plus AWS Athena and is not very Prometheus/Grafana user-friendly), thus the need for the sidecar setup;
+* Also, AWS ECS Fargate does not provide access to the inside of the container (like what EC2 instances do), so an OpenSSH server is started within it for ease of internal access (not the most recommended solution, [I know](https://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/));
 * The AWS CodePipeline and its siblings was chosen over other CICD services due to its higher integration with the AWS ecosystem.

 ## Details